tokensmith/tokensmith/core/README.md

 Running the tests from the terminal.
 ------------------------------------
  - Install all dependencies.
- - Set environment variables.
- - Create the db specified in AUTH_DB_URL.
+ - Create the db specified in application-default.properties.
  - Run migrations against the test db (see, Running Migrations)
- - Use maven to run the tests, `mvn test`
+ - run the tests `.gradlew clean core:test`

 Interact with postgres
 -----------------------